dannetstudio/cursor-setup-ubuntu/README.md

 Unlike the original `cursor-setup-wizard`, this version does not use **GUM** for user interface prompts.
 All interactions are handled using standard shell commands (e.g., `read`).

-### Support for Nightly/Beta Mode
+### Fully Automated Download

-This script supports both **Stable** and **Nightly** (beta) installations.
-In **Nightly mode**, it automatically downloads the latest version from the official source.
+This script automatically downloads the latest version from the [cursor-ai-downloads repository](https://github.com/oslook/cursor-ai-downloads).
+The script will:

-### Manual Stable Download

-Since Cursor AI releases stable versions in stages, the **Stable** download is not automated.
-You must manually download the Stable AppImage from [Cursor AI's official website](https://www.cursor.com/) and provide the filename when prompted.
-This ensures that you install the version you want, as the website may sometimes offer an older version than the one already installed.
+1. Detect your system architecture (x64 or ARM64)
+2. Fetch the latest version information from the repository
+3. Automatically download the appropriate AppImage for your system
+4. Install and configure the application

+This ensures you always get the most recent version available, eliminating the need for manual downloads.

 ### Language Support